ctsit/redi/doc/describing_a_redcap_form_to_red-i.md

 Optional | ```redcapStatusFieldValue``` | Value of the REDCap Field that represents the default Status | 1

 ## [How to Add a Simple REDCap Form to RED-I](id:howto)
-Remeber, when "adding a form" you are describing it to RED-I. So, you can open your browser and use the actual REDCap Form to guide you.
+Remember, when "adding a form" you are describing it to RED-I. So, you can open your browser and use the actual REDCap Form to guide you.

 1. Edit ```formEvents.xml```
    1. Copy the contents of the sample data for a ```form``` element.